 Eyewitness Books: Ancient Rome written by Simon James.
 2004.

 Take a ten question quiz at the Ancient Rome questions page.

-Go here to test your knowledge with a Ancient Rome crossword puzzle.
+Go here to test your knowledge with a Ancient Rome crossword puzzle or word search.

 For more about Ancient Rome: